MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/traditional-azure-networking-topology.md

 - Consider a network design based on the traditional hub-and-spoke network topology for the following scenarios:

-  - A network architecture must always connect to at least two Azure regions to achieve high availability
+  - A network architecture should be deployed to two or more Azure regions to achieve high availability and provide this highly available platform to applications and workloads hosted in application landing zone spokes

   - A network architecture that spans multiple Azure regions, with no need for transitive connectivity between virtual networks for landing zones across regions.